salesforce/base-components-recipes/README.md

 ### Testing

-Tests should be added to the `__tests__` subfolder of the component and typically have a file name that ends with `.spec.js`.
-The [Jest JavaScript Testing Framework](https://jestjs.io/docs/en/getting-started) is used to author and run component tests.
+If you modify any base component recipes or add your own components, you'll want to run tests.
+We use the [Jest JavaScript Testing Framework](https://jestjs.io/docs/en/getting-started) to author and run component tests.

+For your own components, add tests to a `__tests__` sub-folder of your `componentName` folder and name the test `componentName.spec.js`.

 To illustrate how to test components we'll add a test to the helloWorld component created earlier.

+1. Create a `__tests__` subfolder in the `helloWorld` folder.

+2. Create a file named `helloWorld.spec.js` in `__tests__`.

+3. Insert this code and save the file.

 ```javascript
 //__tests__/helloWorld.spec.js

 import { createElement } from 'lwc';
 import Element from 'c/helloWorld';